Donald Trump Is The Most Purely Evil Person I’ve Ever Met, Says His Ghostwriter Tony Schwartz

 Lacking Conscience

-Schwartz noted that most humans rise above their “worst behaviors,” but that this isn’t true of Trump, whom he claims completely lacks a conscience.
-Having no conscience makes one “almost purely evil,” Schwartz says.
+Schwartz noted that most humans rise above their “worst behaviors,” but that this isn’t true of Trump, who he claims completely lacks a conscience.
+Having no conscience makes one “almost purely evil,” Schwartz said.

 “Trump is the most purely evil human being I’ve ever met.”

-Schwartz goes on to describe Trump as insecure, having a short attention span, and caring about nothing but himself.
+Schwartz went on to describe Trump as insecure, having a short attention span, and caring about nothing but himself.

 Evolving Ideology

-Schwartz also pointed out that Trump’s political ideology, as much of it that Schwartz has observed, anyway, has evolved over the years.
-When Schwartz knew him, Trump was something approaching a libertarian, at least, in the most base sense.
+Schwartz also pointed out that Trump’s political ideology, as much as Schwartz observed anyway, has evolved over the years.
+When Schwartz knew him, Trump was something approaching a libertarian, at least in the most basic sense of the ideology.

-“As in, you do whatever you want to to do so long as it doesn’t get in the way of my doing whatever the hell I want to do,” Schwartz says.
+“As in, you do whatever you want to to do so long as it doesn’t get in the way of my doing whatever the hell I want to do,” Schwartz explained.

-Since then, however, Trump has moved “relentlessly” to the right, having become so “nativist, racist, [and] narrow-minded” that he’s just to the right of Attila the Hun, as Schwartz describes it.
+Since then, however, Trump has moved “relentlessly” to the right, having become so “nativist, racist, [and] narrow-minded” that he’s just to the right of Attila the Hun, Schwartz described.

 Early High School Reading Level

-Schwarz is not the first person to make such a claim about Trump.
+The writer is not the first person to make such a claim about Trump.
 A 2018 report in The Atlantic described Trump as being “allergic” to the written word, at least when it comes to reading.
-And a 2018 Newsweek report revealed that an analysis of Trump’s tweets and his off-the-cuff remarks reveal that he speaks at a fourth-grade level.
+A 2018 Newsweek report revealed that an analysis of Trump’s tweets and his off-the-cuff remarks reveal that he speaks at a fourth-grade level.

 Schwartz’ History Of Criticizing Trump

-As for Schwartz, this is not the first time that he’s publicly criticized Trump.
-As reported earlier this week by The Inquisitr, as far back as 2016 Schwartz accused Trump of attempting to present a false narrative of himself.
-For example, Schwartz claimed that Trump tried to portray himself, in high school, as “the toughest kid in class” even though he was actually from an affluent area of Queens, New York.
+As for Schwartz, this was not the first time he publicly criticized Trump.
+As reported earlier this week by The Inquisitr, as far back as 2016 the writer accused Trump of attempting to present a false narrative of himself.
+For example, Schwartz claimed that Trump tried to portray himself in high school as “the toughest kid in class” even though he was actually from an affluent area of Queens, New York.